 The type of service is used to specify the treatment of the datagram during its transmission through the internet system.
-In the discussion (section 3.2) below, a chart shows the relationship of the internet type of service to the actual service provided on the ARPANET, the SATNET, and the PRNET.
+Example mappings of the internet type of service to the actual service provided on networks such as AUTODIN II, ARPANET, SATNET, and PRNET is given in "Service Mappings" [8].